bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-create-alert-channels.md

 ![RC webhook config](../../images/sysdig-team-rc-alert-webhook-config.png)

-## Create a Sysdig team notification channel<a name="team-notification"></a>
+## Create a Sysdig team notification channel<a name="sysdig-notification-channel"></a>

-To create a team notification channel, do the following:
+To create a Sysdig team notification channel, do the following:

 1. In Sysdig Monitor, go to your user account and click `Settings`.

 1. Click `Notification Channels` and `Add Notification Channel`.
 Choose `Webhook` as the type.

 1. Use the webhook URL generated from Rocket.Chat and configure the notification channel.

-1. Click `Save` and go to the `Alerts` section or start adding custom alerts to any of your configured dashboards.

-By default, the alert scope is set to `everywhere`, which means all namespaces from the cluster.
-Make sure you set the scope to your own namespaces.
-For example, you can use `kubernetes.namespace.name` and pick the ones you need.
+Name the channel in the formate of `Rocketchat-alert-channel-<APP_TEAM_NAME>`.

+1. Click `Save` and now you should be able to test it by clicking on the kabab menu icon and `Test Channel`.

 ---
 Related links: